|Nutrition Facts (per serving)|

 Sausage and eggs are Moroccan comfort food, quickly prepared by cooking sausage and adding eggs to the pan.
-Here, this simple dish is elevated by adding some onion, tomatoes and olives along with the meat.
+By adding caramelizing onions, and adding tomatoes and olives along with the meat, this simple dish becomes a hearty and flavorful meal.

 - 1 large onion (finely chopped)